clawfire/recipes/README.md

 The original recipes are in **french** but you are so welcome to make translation.

+## Format

+When I start with this idea I fugure myself sharing PDF files.
+But where's the community, where's the community spirit with a close file format like PDF ?
+It's too static.
+So I consider rtf or txt files too but I miss the inter-operatibility.

+So what ?

+**V-RECIPE-CARD !** It's a normalise format, mimic the VCARD format and it's built in my recipe software.
+I didn't found any RFC online or scheme but I hope the editor soon answer me in this topic.

 ## FAQ

 **1. I don't speak french ! help me**